 Ways to Eat Chestnuts

 Chestnut flour, made from dried chestnuts, is available at health food stores and can be used to make gluten-free desserts and other staples such as pancakes and fritters.
-There's also other ways to eat chestnuts.
+There are also other ways to eat chestnuts.
 Use them whole in stews and casseroles or as a purée instead of mashed potatoes.
 Chestnut stuffing can accompany a roast for dinner, or be served as a side dish with any meat of your choice.

 More About Chestnuts and Chestnut Recipes